 - orphan drugs

-- data and/or market exclusivity for crop protection agents, medicin for human or animal use
+- data and/or market exclusivity for crop protection agents, medicine for human or animal use

-In the case of copyright-protected software, it has to be the result of a research or development project/programme.
+In the case of copyright-protected software, it has to be the result of a research or development project/program.

 Innovation income deduction: caluclation